KYPHOSIS TREATMENT

 Anesthesia and Positioning

 Kyphosis surgery is typically performed under general anesthesia.
-Proper patient positioning on the operating table is crucial to minimize pressure on the spine and facilitate surgical access.
+Proper patient positioning on the operating table is crucial to minimizing pressure on the spine and facilitating surgical access.

 Prone Position